 Download a file: To download a file is to copy a file (image, video, music) from one computer location to a different one.
 An example is to download a document from one of the 21 Things webpages to your own device so you can use or edit it.

-Bella sends her congratulations for expanding this content window by clicking on the .
-This is a new feature that may make the pages easier to view and navigate.
-We will use it when there are longer sections of content.
+Bella sends her congratulations for expanding this content window by clicking on the (your browser might use a different symbol).
+We use it when there are long sections of content.
 You can click on the to contract it again.

 Short Technology Skills Survey